Professionals working

 Biomedical EngineerCombines biology, engineering, and medicine to help solve medical and scientific health problems.

-Agricultural Engineering TechnologistAnalyses and modifies new and existing engineering technologies relating to the use and development of agricultural land.
+Agricultural Engineering TechnologistAnalyses and modifies engineering technologies relating to agricultural land.

 Energy EngineerPlans, designs, organises, and oversees the construction or remodelling of energy generation plants.